Instagram hashtags in 2023: ultimate guide

 Make the text or sticker as small as possible.
 To do this, tap it with two fingers and move them towards each other.
 Then, drag the sticker or text to where they will blend with the background.

-You can add no more than 30 hashtags in Reels and IGTV captions when posting them.
+You can add no more than 30 hashtags to Instagram Reel captions when posting the videos.
 No information has yet been provided about the optimal number.

 Write "#" and a word in the caption after uploading a video.

-Add tags when your audience is the most active.
+Add hashtags when your audience is the most active.
 This time the users scroll their feed and visit a Recent tab more often.
+This will contribute to your growth on Instagram.

 If your content is at the top of the tab at that time, it gets more reach and engagement.
 And if your photo and video are good, you get more likes and subscribers.